Skip to main content

 Student Testimonials

-RubyYear 10
+LeahYear 10

-EmilyYear 10
+EmilyYear 11

-Peer Support has made the transition to college so much easier because I made a lot of new friendships.
+Peer Support made the transition to college so much easier because I made a lot of new friendships.
 I was able to share how my college experience was going with the group, and it was good to know that most of the Year 9 students were going through similar things.

 I still stay in touch with my Peer Support Leaders through different groups I’ve joined, like Dance Academy.
 If I see them around the college I often have a little conversation with them.
 I’m definitely inspired to become a Peer Support Leader so I can help future Year 9s with the transition to high school.

-RubyYear 10
+LeahYear 10

-LydiaYear 12
+SiennaYear 12

 Co-curricular activities at the college are super accessible.
 I’ve really enjoyed being involved in performing arts as leader of the Chinese Dance Group and as part of Pakpop, a K-pop dance group.
 It’s fantastic to be able to combine my love of dance with my culture, plus being student-led makes the groups even more fun to be part of.